How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 How To Teach Dog To Play Dead On Command In 5 Easy Steps

 A dog’s new trick is to teach a dog to play dead, although it’s not as important as training your dog basic obedience cues.
 By the way, it’s still a fun game to impress and brag to friends and family about what a good boy your dog is.
-Check out these steps and tips from Canvas Personalized Blog and practice with your pup.
+This entertaining trick incorporates basic commands like “down” or “bang” when your pup dramatically flops to the ground.
+Check out these steps from Canvas Personalized and practice with your puppy!

 How To Teach A Dog To Play Dead On Command